schnerring/schnerring.github.io/content/blog/use-custom-dns-servers-with-mullvad-and-any-wireguard-client/index.md

 ![Screenshot of initial tunnel configuration](wireguard-initial-tunnel-configuration.png)

-Copy the public key and execute the following to request our Mullvad IPs:
+Copy the public key and execute the following to request our Mullvad IPs (because the snippet is outdated, this might not work in the future):

 ```shell
 curl https://api.mullvad.net/wg/ -d account=YOURMULLVADACCOUNTNUMBER --data-urlencode pubkey=YOURPUBLICKEY